Introduction

 - The bottom half of the matrix is left empty.
 In Displayr, missing values are displayed as empty cells.
 As the bottom half of the matrix would be identical to the top half, empty cells help us to read the results more easily.

 - I have used the sapply function to obtain the labels for each variable so that they may be displayed in the row labels (rownames) and column labels (colnames) of the table.
 In this case, sapply is using the attr function to obtain the label attribute of each variable.
-As R does not recognize the same set of meta data for each variable, Displayr adds the meta data to the attributes of the variables so that it may be returned later if necessary.
+As R does not recognize the same set of metadata for each variable, Displayr adds the metadata to the attributes of the variables so that it may be returned later if necessary.

 The result is a table that contains all of the Jaccard coefficients for each pair of variables.